 Every device, even the $300 NVIDIA Shield which is mostly amazing, has it’s flaws.
 And sometimes those flaws are pretty annoying.

 But, when I mean “quality”, I mean is the product at or above the level of build quality and “daily use” quality of other devices in it’s price range.
 If a device costs $100, does it look, feel and act like at least a $100 product?

-So who has the best fully loaded Kodi box?
+Two great choices for the best fully loaded Kodi box

 Note: Element Technologies recently changed their name to EZ-Stream.
 You may see some references to this box as the Element Ti8 or the EZ Stream Ti8.
 It’s the exact same box.

 EZ-Stream has put together one of the best fully-loaded TV boxes I’ve seen in a long time.
-I’m a fan of supporting the local companies and its great to see them both pumping out such high-performing boxes.
-The EZ-Stream Ti8 just took over the top spot from the SkyStream One due to the newer AmLogic S912 chipset which has better performance than the older S905 chipset in the SkyStream One.
-You can read my full Element Ti8 review here.
+The EZ-Stream Ti8 has the newer Amlogic S912 CPU, which gets better performance than the older S905.
+It lacks some of the polish of the SkyStream One, but it edges it out in raw performance.
+You can read all about it in my full Element Ti8 review here.